Statistical Consulting and Research Services

 Past Advisory Council Members: Andrea Litt and Scott Myers

-Past Associates and Consultants: Bridgett Foran, Leslie Gains-Germain, Michael Lerch, Maya Marchese, Elizabeth Mery, Christopher Peck, Claire Rasmussen
+Past Associates and Consultants: Bridgett Foran, Leslie Gains-Germain, Michael Lerch, Andrea Mack, Maya Marchese, Christopher Peck, Claire Rasmussen, Katharine Banner

 Statistical Consulting Seminar: Graduate students in statistics take the hands-on Statistical Consulting Seminar course as a part of their graduate program.
 SCRS and the Statistical Consulting Seminar work together to provide consulting services to clients.
 Typically, the Statistical Consulting Seminar serves clients that are graduate students in other departments who are willing to work through the slower consulting process offered through this avenue.
 This is a great opportunity for graduate students from different departments across campus to participate in cross-disciplinary collaboration.